insad/DigitalPalette/tutorials/tutorial_English.md

 1. Double click the installer and click "Next".
 ![Interface](installation/0.png)

 2. Read the [License](../LICENSE).
-Check "I accept the terms of the License Aggrement" if you agree it, then click "Next".
+Check "I accept the terms of the License Aggrement" if you agree with it, then click "Next".
 ![License](installation/1.png)

 3. Choose an empty directory and click "Install" to start the installation.